 When we talk about social media in the context of job searching, it’s usually to discuss the things you shouldn’t do, if you want to get hired.
 But social media can be of benefit to your job search: with a little careful curation, you can use it to help you get the attention of a hiring manager at your favorite local company.

 Start by following your local employers on the social networks you already use, like Facebook, Twitter, Instagram, and LinkedIn.
 Look for job postings, but don’t stop there: cultivate a connection with the company by participating in conversations with them, using the appropriate hashtags.

 Finally, don't forget to network.
 It really does work!
-Up to 80 percent of all jobs are found by networking.
-Some of the best job opportunities never make it to job boards or corporate sites.
+Many jobs are found by networking, since some of the best job opportunities never make it to job boards or corporate sites.
 To get to these secret listings, you need a friend on the inside.

-Keep in touch online, plan regular coffee dates to renew the relationship, and be on the lookout for opportunities to help them, as well.
+Keep in touch online, plan regular coffee dates to maintain your relationship with that person, and be on the lookout for opportunities to help them, too.
 That way, they’ll think of you first when jobs open up.